 Confidentiality and Self-Advocacy

 Though your letter does reveal your DSS registration, it still protects the confidentiality of your documentation and your specific disability status.
+You are not required to disclose the specific diagnosis of disability that makes you eligible for an accommodation.
 Only in select circumstances—and only with your approval—will DSS reveal any confidential information to faculty or any other parties.

 Therefore, we encourage you to think of this letter as a kind of self-advocacy.
 By providing your letter to your professors, you are advocating for the implementation of the accommodations that facilitate your work at the university.